 Faculty of Education

-As a concurrent education student, it is YOUR responsibility to obtain a police records check with vulnerable sector screening for your required participation in field experience placements in CHYS 2P15, EDUC 8P15, EDUC 8P17, EDUC 8P18, EDUC 8P19, EDUC 8P50, MATH 3P91 and ESCI 3P91.
+As a concurrent education student, it is YOUR responsibility to obtain a police records check with vulnerable sector screening for your required participation in field experience placements in CHYS 2P15, EDBE 8P15, EDUC 8P17, EDUC 8P18, EDUC 8P19, EDBE 8P50, MATH 3P91 and ESCI 3P91.